May 17, 2023

 Debt Management Plan vs Debt Settlement

 If you are filing for bankruptcy or cannot keep up with the repayments on a loan, you might be looking into setting up a debt management plan.
-However, debt settlement is another option which a debt lawyer will often recommend to clients instead.
+However, debt settlement is another option that a debt lawyer will often recommend to clients instead.
 In this article, we help you consider why debt settlement can be a more convenient and beneficial alternative to a debt management plan.

 Debt Management Plan Versus Debt Settlement